 In order to ensure the highest standards of service quality in this contract the SPCB requires the contractor to take a positive approach to fair work practices as part of the fair and equitable employment and reward package that includes the payment of a living wage to any staff working at the SPCB site.

-The contract will be subject to a performance management system with KPI's, this will be reviewed and reported on a monthly basis.
+The contract will be subject to a performance management system with KPI's, this will be reviewed and reported on monthly.

 Business continuity plans will be agreed and in place, reviewed and tested annually.